 AMB Property Corporation(R)

 The company believes that net income, as defined by GAAP, is the most appropriate earnings measure.
 However, the company considers cash-basis same store net operating income (SSNOI) to be a useful supplemental measure of its operating performance.
 Properties that are considered part of the same store pool include all properties that were owned as of the end of both the current and prior year reporting periods and exclude development properties for both the current and prior reporting periods.
-The same store pool is set annually and excludes properties purchased and developments stabilized after December 31, 2005.
-In deriving SSNOI, the company defines NOI as rental revenues (as calculated in accordance with GAAP), including reimbursements, less straight-line rents, amortization of lease intangibles, and property operating expenses, which excludes depreciation, amortization, general and administrative expenses and interest expense.
+The same store pool is set annually and excludes properties purchased and developments stabilized after December 31, 2006.
+In deriving SSNOI, the company defines NOI as rental revenues, including reimbursements, less property operating expenses, both of which are calculated in accordance with GAAP.
+Property operating expenses exclude depreciation, amortization, general and administrative expenses and interest expense.
+The company defines SSNOI to also exclude straight-line rents and amortization of lease intangibles.
 The company considers SSNOI to be an appropriate and useful supplemental performance measure because it reflects the operating performance of the real estate portfolio excluding effects of non-cash adjustments and provides a better measure of actual cash basis rental growth for a year-over-year comparison.
 In addition, the company believes that SSNOI helps the investing public compare the company's operating performance with that of other companies.
-While SSNOI is a relevant and widely used measure of operating performance of real estate investment trusts, it does not represent cash flow from operations or net income as defined by GAAP and should not be considered as an alternative to those measures in evaluating AMB's liquidity or operating performance.
+While SSNOI is a relevant and widely used measure of operating performance of real estate investment trusts, it does not represent cash flow from operations or net income as defined by GAAP and should not be considered as an alternative to those measures in evaluating the company's liquidity or operating performance.
 SSNOI also does not reflect general and administrative expenses, interest expense, depreciation and amortization costs, capital expenditures and leasing costs, or trends in development and construction activities that could materially impact its results from operations.
 Further, the company's computation of SSNOI may not be comparable to that of other real estate companies, as they may use different methodologies for calculating SSNOI.
 Reconciliation from net income to SSNOI is published in the company's quarterly supplemental analyst package, available on the company's website at http://www.amb.com/.

 Conference Call and Supplemental Information